Update: HB 1759 became law on June 14, 2013.

 An aggressive piece of legislation, SB1614 aims to ameliorate cyberbullying thusly:

 Anonymous Internet poster; right to know.
 A web site administrator upon request shall remove any comments posted on his or her website by an anonymous poster unless the anonymous poster agrees to attach his or her name to the post and confirms that his or her IP address, legal name and home address are accurate.
-All website administrators shall have a contact number or e-mail address posted for such removal requests clearly visible in any section where comments are posted.

 “It is unlawful for any person, with intent to terrify, intimidate, threaten, harass, annoy or offend to use a telephone or any electronic device and use obscene, lewd or profane language or suggest any lewd or lascivious act, or threaten to inflict physical harm to the person or property of any person.”